 If these steps aren't taken properly, then long-lasting damage could result - which means more money down the line when it comes time for repairs or replacement costs because everything needs fixing again after being exposed so long without proper care being taken previously.

 If you are facing the aftermath of a fire, it is important to remember that there are lasting risks involved.
 Poor fire damage clean up jobs can result in long-lasting damage if not handled by professionals.
 The best way to avoid these problems is by hiring experts like SERVPRO of Portland who know how to handle this type of job and ensure all areas are clean before leaving your home or business premises.

 Soot buildup on these light fixtures after a fire occurred in a local business in Portland.

-Smoke and soot is very invasive and can penetrate various cavities within your home, causing hidden damage and odor.
-Our smoke damage expertise and experience allows us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.
+Smoke and soot are very invasive and can penetrate various cavities within your Portland, ME home, causing hidden damage and odor.
+Our smoke damage expertise and experience allow us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.

-Smoke and soot facts:
+Smoke and Soot Facts: